Teravus/KlingonWin10WPF/README.md

 ---

-The remake of the FMV engine is completely from scratch and makes no use of the game assets or content.
+The remake of the FMV engine is completely from scratch and includes none of the game assets or content.
 Simon & Schuster never released code for the original edition.

 ---